Trying something new is always intimidating.

 The flatter ones!
 These will either be described as the bunny slopes or the green slopes.
 Take your time on these before progressing to steeper climes.

 Snowboarding is an extreme sport and therefore comes with some risk.
-This can be managed by ensuring you’re well prepared and always ride within your capabilities.
+This can be managed by ensuring you’re well prepared and riding within your capabilities.

 As to whether it’s more dangerous than skiing I’ve answered this in detail here.